 The existing picnic area is a broad lawn space enclosed with trees and shelterbelt planting.
-In the event that the Central Hub project is developed (Project 1), this area has been set aside for the lawn bowling club facility.

 Picnic shelters, barbeque and toilet facilities are provided.
-These facilities will require replacement or renewal within the short to medium term and may need to be relocated within or nearby the site to accommodate the bowling club.
+These facilities will require replacement or renewal within the short to medium term.

 The trees and shelterbelt surrounding the picnic lawn provide shelter, however they also create heavy shade in places and cut the space off from the surrounding Domain gardens including the adjacent waterway.
 There is an opportunity to selectively remove some of the existing vegetation to improve these visual and physical connections.